 GHG emission projections are likely to be more developed than air pollutant projections and this can bring substantial benefits to air pollutant work.
 In the same way that it is important to ensure consistency with the historical estimates, it is important to ensure consistency with the GHG projections.
 There are several dimensions to this:

-The data and assumptions used to underpin the air pollutant projections in the WM scenario should be consistent with the GHG emission projections.
+The data and assumptions used to underpin the air pollutant projections in the WM scenario should be consistent with the corresponding GHG emission projections.
 A specific aspect of this is taking into account the impact on air pollutant emissions of GHG-specific policies.
-Some will be simple to include, such as reduced fuel use resulting from improved fuel efficiencies in modern combustion equipment and better insulation in the residential sector.
-However, some will have rather more indirect consequences for air pollutants and possibly even negative impacts (e.g. fuel switching from gas to biomass).
+Some lead to evident emission reductions such as reduced fuel use resulting from improved fuel efficiencies in modern combustion equipment, fuel switching and / or better insulation in the residential sector.
+However, some will have indirect consequences for air pollutants and possibly even negative impacts (e.g. fuel switching from gas to biomass).

 It is not just the WM emission projections that will need to be consistent with GHG projections; the data and assumptions that underpin new policy formation must also align with GHG projections.
 When considering ways of controlling future emissions of air pollutants, it is important to consider other co-benefits and potential trade-offs, for example the impact on GHG emissions.